ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 Input: ![[Pasted image 20220910145630.png]]
 Output: ![[Pasted image 20220910145753.png]]
-Alg1: Bruteforce return the average for every 5 element
+Alg1: Bruteforce returns the average for every 5 element
 Time: O(N * K)
-• Its not optimal because we are calculating the sum of overlapping elements between subarray more than once.
+• Its not optimal because we are calculating the sum of overlapping elements between subarrays more than once.
 ![[Pasted image 20220910150423.png]]
-• Why not use a sliding window and substract and add to the sum?
+• Why not use a sliding window and subtract and add to the sum?
 ![[Pasted image 20220910150647.png]]
 Alg2: Sliding window